Remove excess bucket copies from the indexer cluster

 In effect, a returning peer can cause the cluster to store more copies of some buckets than are needed to fulfill the replication factor and, possibly, the search factor as well.
 It can sometimes be useful to keep the extra copies around, as that topic explains, but you can save disk space by instead removing them.

 To view or remove excess bucket copies:

-1. On the master node, click Settings on the upper right side of Splunk Web.
+1. On the manager node, click Settings on the upper right side of Splunk Web.

 2. In the Distributed Environment group, click Indexer clustering.

 This takes you to the manager node dashboard.

 3. Select the Indexes tab.

 This takes you to the Bucket Status dashboard.

 5. Select the Indexes with Excess Buckets tab.